Meandros de Montebello, Chiapas

 It’s hard to imagine a better beginner’s trip – or family ride – than this gentle loop around Mexico’s Lagunas de Montebello National Park.
 Meandros de Montebello is so named on account of its rambly and inquisitive nature.
 It’s packed with little out and backs in search of cenotes, viewpoints, and bathing spots.
 Compared to much of Chiapas – a rugged state by nature – this southernmost swathe is mostly kind in its grades.
-Roads – be they paved, dirt, or gravel – are invariably quiet.
-The largely Indigenous communities who live here are especially friendly and welcoming.
-And the scenery is a heady mix of lush pine forest and expansive lakes, interspersed with compact settlements where coffee, limes, avocados, and bananas grow in every backyard.
+Whilst there’s a thriving, albeit low key, national tourism scene, roads – be they paved, dirt, or gravel – are invariably quiet.
+As for the scenery, it’s a heady mix of lush pine forest and expansive lakes, interspersed with compact settlements where coffee, limes, avocados, and bananas grow in every backyard.

 The loop heads north out of Comitán, Chiapas’ fourth-largest city, turning quickly onto a series of dirt roads, faint trails, quiet pavement, and glorious pine forests to Laguna Bosque Azul, via las Grutas de Arcoton.
 Bosque Azul is an idyllic spot to spend your first night, especially given the company of canine Tigre, who adores attention (see photos).
 For those unable to tear them away from his presence, consider basing yourself at Bosque Azul for two nights – as we did – and take advantage of some unladen riding the following day.
 Or, break the route into smaller portions by continuing onwards to Lago International the next day, right on the border with Guatemala, a distance that allows lots of time to swim and explore.